Small Business Trends to Watch in 2026 (And How to Adapt)

 3. Sustainability and Eco-Friendly Practices

-More customers now care about how products are made.
-In the United States, 41% of shoppers are willing to pay more for eco-friendly packaging.
+More customers care how products are made.
+In the United States, 41% of shoppers say they're willing to pay more for eco-friendly packaging.

 4. Mental Health and Work-Life Balance

-Small business trends show that workers value flexible schedules and remote work.
-In a 2025 survey, 80% of workers said flexible work improved their quality of life.
+Workers increasingly value flexible schedules and remote work.
+In a recent CIPD survey, 80% of workers said flexible work improved their quality of life.

 Also Read: